 Prompt engineering comprises various techniques and methods for optimising prompts for generative AI tools.
 We’ll explain the definition of prompt engineering, why it’s important, and go over examples and best practices.

-Properly formulating prompts for AI tools is imperative if you want to get the most out of language models and produce high-quality results for a variety of use cases, ranging from text and images to video.
+Properly formulating prompts for AI tools is imperative if you want to get the most out of language models.
 As artificial intelligence continues to evolve, so has the need for professionals who know how to navigate it most efficiently, which is how the profession of prompt engineer came about.

 The term ‘prompt engineering’ refers to techniques and methods used to optimise prompts for natural language processing (NLP) and large language models (LLMs) such as GPT-3 or GPT-4, which are based on machine learning.
-The way a question or instructions are formulated greatly influence the quality and relevance of the answer generated by the artificial intelligence tool.
-With prompt engineering, the goal is to obtain answers that are better, more precise or more specific.
+The way a question or instructions are formulated greatly influences the quality and relevance of the answer generated by the artificial intelligence tool.

-Prompt engineering for AI models requires creativity and precision as well as an extensive understanding of the language model in question.
-This is because the choice of words and the order they are placed in can significantly affect the output.
-Prompts can include natural language text, images, or other types of data.
+Prompt engineering for AI models requires not only creativity and precision but also a deep understanding of the respective language model, as the choice of words and their order can significantly influence the output.
+Prompts can include text in natural language, images, or other types of data inputs.
+The same prompt can produce different results across various AI platforms.
+Therefore, prompt engineering must be tailored individually for each AI text generator or AI video generator.

-Prompt engineering is essential if you want to achieve better results with generative AI tools and fully harness the potential of language models.
+Prompt engineering is essential if you want to achieve better results with generative AI and fully harness the potential of language models.
 For example, a prompt engineer may experiment by posing a question in many different ways to see how it influences the answer.
-With tools such as ChatGPT, variations in word order and using a modifier once or several times (e.g., ‘very’ or ‘very, very, very’) can significantly affect the results.
+Variations in word order and using a modifier once or several times (e.g., ‘very’ or ‘very, very, very’) can significantly affect the results.

 For AI image websites, prompt engineering can help fine-tune various features of generated images.
 These often provide the ability to create AI images in a particular style, perspective, aspect ratio or image resolution.
 The first prompt is usually just a starting point.
 The following prompts can be used, for example, to soften or strengthen certain elements and add or remove objects in an image.

 Prompt engineering can also help align LLMs and optimise workflows for specific outcomes when developing new tools.
-There are also other reasons why prompt engineering is important for AI tools:
+There are also other reasons why prompt engineering is important for AI:

 • Result optimisation: Carefully designed prompt engineering can enable language models to deliver higher quality and more relevant results.